nickeblewis/headforcode-gridsome/content/articles/flask/index.md

 ---
-title: Giving Django a go!
+title: Giving Flask a go!
-tags: django,python,frameworks
+tags: flask,python,frameworks
 excerpt: During the lockdown I've had a lot of time to review my skillset and learn some new tricks.
+How about some Flask?
 createdAt: 2020-06-06 12:32:00
 ---
+Copied the below from my Django article, so replace with something else....

 I tried Django some years ago and then like a lot of things where you follow tutorials, you lose interest and move on to other things.
 This was not to say I didn't like Django, far from it, I like what I saw.
 Mind you that may have been a few years ago.
 So the fact that I've come back to it recently with a serious consideration to add it to my professional toolbox, says a lot.
 It's maybe not as sexy as React, Vue, Gatsby etc but it is a rock solid, established framework, that is it's mature and grown up.
 It will be around for many years to come.